linuztx/minecraft-installer/README.md

 - Simplified Minecraft server installation process.
 - Automatic downloading of server files.
 - Customizable RAM allocation for the server.
+- Customizable server properties, including world name, game mode, difficulty and online mode.
+- Optional support for secure remote port forwarding using `autossh` and server session management using `tmux`.

 ## Limitations

 - Currently supports only vanilla Minecraft server installations.
 - Does not support server configuration beyond basic setup.
+- Requires java to be installed; if not present, the script will prompt for installation.

 ## Installation